cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/config.md

 ---

 ## Server
-The configuration items of the server side are in the format of `server.xxx` when initializing the server, such as:
+The configuration items on the Server side all use `server.xxx` when initializing the Server, such as:
 ```go
 package main